ayumi-b/inspirationals/README.md

 # inspirationals
-Ruby Command Line Capstone Project
+Ruby Command Line CRUD Application---Capstone Project

 ## Project Vision
 This will be a small command-line program that allows the user to generate an 'inspiring' quote from his/her command line, either in the style of Dr. Phil or 'Tiger Mom'.